airani051346/deployDev/README.md

 ├──zero_touch.db     # SQLite database
 ```
 # error keyword

+each HW-type can have its ohn error code/word definition. these words are used to stop proccessing the stored conifuration as sson as they appear on output.
 ```csv
 "invalid",    "error",    "failed",    "permission\\s*denied",    "command\\s*not\\s*found",    "not\\s*recognized",    "cannot",    "denied",    "Bad\\s*parameter"
 ```

+a restart will try to reexecute the same line again.
+In case you want to skipp that line, admin has to increase the value of line Nr in database.

+check last line Nr:
+    sqlite3 zero_touch.db "select last_line from workers where id=1";

+set new line nR to continue with:
+    sqlite3 zero_touch.db "UPDATE workers SET last_line = 3 WHERE id = 1;"

 ________________________________________